Classport: Designing Runtime Dependency Introspection for Java: Experimental Methodology

 The first research question aims to evaluate the \embedder.
 We assess the dependency completeness, class completeness, and the performance overhead of embedding dependency metadata into Java binary artifacts using \tool.
 This is done by statically analyzing the JAR file produced by \tool.

 \textbf{Dependency Completeness} This property ensures that \tool embeds the \uberjar with dependency metadata of all dependencies.
 To assess this, we first run the \embedder on the dataset, generating the annotated \uberjars.
 We only consider dependencies that are needed for the application's execution, excluding test-only dependencies, as they do not end up in the \uberjar.
 Then, we analyze the \uberjars to read the annotations inside the binary artifacts.
+We need to only consider the \uberjar because it contains all the dependencies (as opposed to a standard JAR which only contains the classes of the project and not the dependencies).
 We consider the embedding process complete in terms of dependency metadata if the dependency metadata, i.e., each Group ID, Artifact ID, and Version, matches the ground truth retrieved by running the Maven command \texttt{mvn dependency:list} on the project under test.

 \textbf{Class Completeness} We assess completeness by verifying that the annotation is embedded in each class file of every dependency in the project.
-Although the dependency can have files other than class files, such as build manifests and various configuration files~\cite{sharma_canonicalization_2025}, we only consider class files for annotation as they are the only ones that can be executed.
+Although the dependency can have files other than class files, such as build manifests and various configuration files~\cite{sharma_causes_2025}, we only consider class files for annotation as they are the only ones that can be executed.
 To verify completeness, we first run the \embedder on the study subjects.
 Then, we analyse the \uberjar, looking inside each class file.
 If all Java class files are annotated with the \tool annotation, the embedding process is complete in terms of class metadata.

 \textbf{Build Time Overhead} Build time overhead is measured by comparing the time taken to build the \uberjar with and without the \embedder.
 In detail, we run package phase of the Maven build process with and without the \embedder and measure the time taken for each run using the Unix \texttt{time} command.
-We compute the time difference between the two runs and report the overhead as absolute time in seconds.
+We do the runs 10 times to accommodate for variance and we report the median of the overhead incurred.

 \textbf{Disk Overhead} Disk overhead is the additional space required to store the embedded dependency metadata.
 To measure the disk overhead, we compare the sizes of the \uberjar before and after embedding.
 Specifically, we run the same Maven command as in `Build Time Overhead' to build the \uberjar with and without the \embedder and measure the disk usage for each run using the Unix \texttt{stat} command.
 We compute the difference in size of the JAR between the two runs and report the percentage of overhead.